- University President

 One of the most important roles of the Board is the evaluation of results.
 This means evaluation of progress in achieving objectives and goals, of policy control as it is administered by the chief executive, of the quality of the educational programs offered, of the management of risk within its risk tolerance, of the use of available resources, of the extent to which plans are carried out and of the adequacy of management.
 Such evaluations are difficult if there are no clear yardsticks against which to measure.
-The Board may use the vision, mission and University goals as initial yardsticks by which to judge and evaluate the progress of the University.
+The Board may use the vision, mission, and University goals as initial yardsticks by which to judge and evaluate the progress of the University.
 The process of evaluation cannot be delegated — the Board must perform it.
 The Board may need help in the evaluation process, but this in no way mitigates the Board’s primary responsibility of seeing that evaluation is conducted regularly.
 Evaluation can be the Board’s most satisfying accomplishment, as well as its primary challenge.

 7. The Board Must Insist on Planning

-The Board can exercise valid judgment on far-ranging issues only if it is regularly supplied with updated plans on educational, research and public service programs, enrollment, faculty, buildings, administration and financing.
+The Board can exercise valid judgment on far-ranging issues only if it is regularly supplied with updated plans on educational, research and public service programs, enrollment, faculty, buildings, administration, and finances.
 To obtain these required points of reference for decision-making, the Board requires that the Administration bring to it well-reasoned strategic plans linked to the University’s vision, mission and goals.
 Plans should be updated annually, and regular progress reports should be provided to the Board.